pekkanikander/parantaja-booking-calendar/ARCHITECTURE.md

 1. Customer clicks a slot; a minimal inline form appears (name, optional note, confirm button).
+2. Before submitting, the SPA fetches a proof-of-work challenge from `GET /v1/challenge` and solves it in a dedicated Web Worker thread (see §3a).
-2. SPA calls `POST /v1/bookings` with a Cal.com-inspired but reduced JSON body such as `{start, attendee: {name, email}, notes}`.
+3. SPA calls `POST /v1/bookings` with body `{slot_start, attendee: {name, email?}, notes?, puzzle_nonce, puzzle_solution}`.
-3. Worker:
+4. Worker:
    a.
-Generates a UUID as the event UID.
+Checks IP rate limit (Cloudflare built-in binding).
    b.
-Builds a `VEVENT` iCal string (see §4).
+Validates all input fields; returns `400 Problem Details` on any failure.
    c.
-Issues a CalDAV `PUT` to `{calendarUrl}/{uid}.ics`.
+Verifies the puzzle solution (SHA-256 leading zeros), then the nonce HMAC.
    d.
+Generates a UUID as the event UID.
+   e.
+Generates a 32-byte random cancellation nonce; computes
+      `HMAC-SHA256(WORKER_NONCE_SECRET, nonce)` and stores it as
+      `X-BOOKING-HASH` in the VEVENT.
+   f.
+Builds the `VEVENT` iCal string and issues a CalDAV `PUT`.
+   g.
 Issues a CalDAV `REPORT` for the same time window to check for
       conflicts (any non-OPEN event other than the just-created one).
-   e.
-If conflict: issues `DELETE` for the just-created event; returns
+   h.
+If conflict: issues `DELETE` for the just-created event; returns `409`.
-      `409 Conflict`.
-   f.
-If no conflict: returns `200` with a Cal.com-shaped but reduced success object such as `{status: "success", data: {uid, start, end}}`.
+   i.
+If no conflict: returns `200` with
+      `{status: "success", data: {uid, start, end, cancellation_nonce}}`.
-4. SPA receives response:
+5. SPA receives response:
-   - Success: shows booked slot at FullCalendar view; shows confirmation.
+   - Success: removes slot from calendar view, shows confirmation, stores `cancellation_nonce` in `localStorage` keyed by `uid`.
    - Conflict (409): shows "slot just taken" message; re-fetches slots.

 ### OPEN event lifecycle